anki-code/xonsh-cheatsheet/README.md

 You stuffed command shell with aliases, tools and colors but you lose it all when using ssh.
 The mission of [xxh project](https://github.com/xxh/xxh) is to bring your favorite shell wherever you go through the ssh without root access and system installations.

+## How to paste and edit the multiple line of code being in interactive mode

+In some terminals (i.e. Konsole) you can press `ctrl-x ctrl-e` to open up an editor in the terminal session, paste the code there, edit and then quit out.
+Your multiple line code will be pasted.

 # Credits
 * [Xonsh Tutorial](https://xon.sh/tutorial.html)
 * Most copy-pastable examples prepared by [xontrib-hist-format](https://github.com/anki-code/xontrib-hist-format)